lanimall/ehcache-terracotta-samples/README.md

-# ehcache-terracotta-samples
+# ehcache2-samples
-A collection of some Ehcache and Terracotta samples
+A collection of some Ehcache 2 samples (including both ehcache standalone and ehcache-distributed using Terracotta)